prsteele/math-programming/examples/app/Example3SAT.md

 import Math.Programming.Glpk
 ```

-# Describing a 3SAT instance
+# Describing a 3SAT instance in Haskell

 First, we should model a 3SAT instance abstractly in Haskell.
 We have
 variables,